zokrezyl/ymery/docs/design/widgets.md

 ObjectPath("foo/bar") → relative path (from current _data_path)
 ```

-### data-id Parameter
+### data-path Parameter

-The `data-id` parameter in YAML specifies which data node a widget should bind to:
+The `data-path` parameter in YAML specifies which data node a widget should bind to:

 ```yaml
 # Without data-path: widget uses parent's data path